Top theatre to see in New York in February

-Here's our top picks of theatre to check out in February 2022.
+Here are our top picks of theatre to check out in February 2023.

 With Valentine's Day in the middle of the month, love is in the air in February.
 What better time to fall in love with some new theatre?
 Off-Broadway and Broadway tickets are plentiful this time of year, so you can get great seats for you and all your loved ones to see Broadway musicals, Off-Broadway plays, and more in February.

 With lots of new shows starting performances this month as the spring theatre season kicks into high gear, there's so much to discover all over the city this month.
 Here are our top picks for what to see at New York theatres in February 2023.

 Get tickets to Broadway shows on New York Theatre Guide.

 A Doll's House

 The Hudson Theatre is Jessica Chastain's dollhouse for a limited time only.
 See the Oscar-winning star take on the iconic role of Nora Helmer, a housewife who shatters 19th-century gender norms by finding her independence.
 Now, Pulitzer-nominated playwright Amy Herzog and inventive British director Jamie Lloyd reinvent A Doll's House for a new generation.

 She's not your Cinderella — she's your bad Cinderella, and she's the star of one of this spring's most anticipated new musicals.
 Andrew Lloyd Webber and Emerald Fennell gave this classic fairytale a godmother-worthy makeover that will thrill all ages.
 This Cinderella, an outcast by choice, gets a new look to win over the one person she's ever cared for — but the beauty comes with a price.